 Are you an aspiring scientist or engineer looking for a hands-on summer experience?

 Explore materials science and engineering while learning about nanotechonology and sustainability during a week-long Summer

-Materials are at the core of technological advances across all disciplines.
-From the ever-shrinking microchip containing billions of nanoscale transistors to advances in structural steels for skyscapers, materials scientists and engineers manipulate atomic structures to change properties on small and large scales.
+Materials are at the core of technological advances across all fields of science and engineering.
+From the ever-shrinking microchip containing billions of nanoscale transistors to advances in drug delivery for cancer therapy, materials scientists and engineers manipulate atomic structures to change properties on small and large scales.
 The future possibilities for materials innovations are endless and continue to contribute to improving our daily lives.

 Housing (for an additional fee)